kashav/go-url-shortener/README.md

 This project is completely open source.
 Feel free to [open an issue](https://github.com/kshvmdn/shorten/issues) with questions / suggestions / requests or [create a pull request](https://github.com/kshvmdn/shorten/pulls) to contribute!

-#### TODO

-- Better handling of error messages, right now I just `log.Fatal` everything.
-- Add functionality to check if a URL already has a repository (this isn't hard to implement since we could just search through the current entries, but I think it's worth it to find a more efficient method).
-- Verify that a repository with the specified name doesn't already exist.
-If it does and it's a _Shorten repository_, add a way to replace the URL.

 ### License

 [MIT](./LICENSE) © Kashav Madan.